PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-search-form/_index.md

 ## Search form in 1.7.5

 In the 1.7.5 version, first one that integrated the grid component, the system was a bit different and used controller/action to identify the filters.
-It had many drawbacks and was abandoned in favor of a unique id but in case you need it here is [how to work with search form in 1.7.5]({{< ref "/1.7/development/components/grid/tutorials/work-with-search-form/in-1-7-5.md" >}}).
+It had a few drawbacks and was abandoned in favor of a unique id but in case you need it here is [how to work with search form in 1.7.5]({{< ref "/1.7/development/components/grid/tutorials/work-with-search-form/in-1-7-5.md" >}}).